metamath/lamp-guide/docs/11/index.md

 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

-The final `syl` step has an orange "~"; this means that this particular step is justified on its own, but it depends on something else that is not transitively justified.
+The final `syl` step has an orange "~"; this means that this particular step is justified on its own, but it transitively depends on something else that has not been justified.
 You can see that `syl` depends on two other statements, `syl.1` and `1`, and it uses `ax-mp` with those hypotheses to justify this step.